leancodepl/flutter_webp/README.md

 - `-s`, `--size`: Set the target size for the output image.
 The value should be in bytes.
 For example, `--size=500000`.

 For a complete list of parameters and their descriptions, please refer to the [cwebp documentation](https://developers.google.com/speed/webp/docs/cwebp).

+## Supported architectures

+The package provides cwebp binaries for the following architectures:
+- windows-x64,
+- macos-x64,
+- macos-arm64,
+- linux-x64,
+- linux-arm64.

+Note: You can still use the package on other architectures with cwebp from your `$PATH`.

 ## Learn more
 - [Asset transformers in Flutter](https://docs.flutter.dev/ui/assets/asset-transformation)